SL-MGx03/Dark-Psychopaths-Detector/README.md

 # Dark Psychopaths Detector

-A machine learning-based detection system designed to identify and classify dark triad traits (narcissism, Machiavellianism, and psychopathy) in behavioral and textual data.
+A machine learning-based detection system designed to identify and classify dark triad traits (narcissism, Machiavellianism, and psychopathy) in behavioral and textual data and generate a dark funny Humor message based on results using LLM .

 ## Overview